akeneo/pim-helpcenter/content/md/what-is/what-about-reference-entities.md

 As you can see above are **many types of product information** visible on this page: text, images...

 Some information are **shared between different products** (such as care instructions, or colors or even brands).
 This **data can be complex to manage because it has its own attributes** (e.g. a label, a logo, a description or photos).
-Those information may have dedicated pages on one's e-commerce website (e.g. a webpage describing a brand) or their information may be used to enrich other product pages (e.g. the logo of a brand).
+Those information may have dedicated pages on one's e-commerce website (e.g. a webpage describing a brand) or their information may be used to enrich product pages (e.g. the logo of a brand).

 # A bit of vocabulary